Joan Leslie (b. 1925)

 After this Joan, who had married Dr. William Caldwell in 1950, retired from the movie business to devote more time to raising her twin daughters.

-She has never appeared in another movie but has appeared in television commercials and has also also made occasional guest appearances in such TV shows as 'Murder, She Wrote' and 'Charlie's Angels'.
-She has since given much time to humanitarian work and to a new career as a dress designer.
+She never appeared in another movie but did appear in television commercials and also also made occasional guest appearances in such TV shows as 'Murder, She Wrote' and 'Charlie's Angels'.
+In the latter part of her life she devoted much time to humanitarian work and to a new career as a dress designer.

 Joan Leslie Academy Awards